spring fellowship

 You will need the following to check in:

-• Printed and signed copy of the Kunamokst Attendee Code of Conduct.
+- Printed and signed copy of the Kunamokst Attendee Code of Conduct (if you did not turn one in at Winter Fellowship).

 Check In Table Hours